awneto-basic/bookstore-basic/README.md

 ##### API: Add a book given book information
 Example:
-- Use the following request (written in *json*) to add 10 copies of a book to the server:
+- Use the following request (formatted in *json*) to add 10 copies of a book to the server:
 > {
 	"author":"Jon Bodner",
 	"currency":"GBP",